Irving Penn: Major collections

 The Art Institute of Chicago holds the Irving Penn Paper and Photographic Archives, which were donated to the Ryerson and Burnham Libraries and the Department of Photography in 1995.
 In addition, the Art Institute of Chicago has more than 200 of Penn's fine art prints in its collection, and has mounted several exhibitions of work by the artist including the retrospective Irving Penn: A Career in Photography (1997–1998) which traveled internationally as well as Irving Penn: Underfoot (2013).

 The Smithsonian American Art Museum (SAAM) possesses a large collection of Penn's works, including a silver gelatin print of Penn's The Tarot Reader, a photograph from 1949 of Jean Patchett and surrealist painter Bridget Tichenor.
 In 2013, the museum received 100 images as a gift from the Irving Penn Foundation, significantly increasing the number of Penn's works in the collection to 161 images.
 The Irving Penn Foundation's gift formed the basis of the exhibition, Irving Penn: Beyond Beauty, which was shown at SAAM before traveling to other museum venues around the United States.

+In 2015, the Irving Penn Foundation promised more than 150 photographs representing Penn's career to the Metropolitan Museum of Art.
+These photographs formed the core of Irving Penn: Centennial, the Museum's 2017 exhibition organized with The Réunion des musées nationaux– Grand Palais.
+Variations of this show have been exhibited at the de Young, Fine Art Museum of San Francisco and the MOP Foundation in Galicia, Spain.

+Art Market

+In April 2023, Phillips Photography auctioned "Harlequin Dress (Lisa Fonssagrives-Penn)" (1950) for the third highest price of the entire auction at $355,600.
+"Cuzco Children" (1948) also sold for above high estimate $95,250.